-Renowned as one of Europe’s best shopping cities, London is a fantastic destination for a shopping trip.
+Renowned as one of Europe's best shopping cities, London is a fantastic destination for a shopping trip.
 From thrift stores to luxury department stores, London really has it all when it comes to shopping.
 In this article we will mention some of our favorite places to shop in London.
+We've arranged them so that you can easily find the type of store you are looking for.
+Enjoy your shopping!

 London's famous shopping streets

+London has many famous shopping streets that have almost acquired the status of monuments in the United Kingdom.
+The best known of them is certainly Oxford Street in London's West End.
 Oxford Street starts at the Marble Arch at the north-east corner of Hyde Park and goes east to the St Giles Circus at the corner of Tottenham Court Road.
 It is the busiest shopping street in Europe.
 It has over 300 shops.
 There are a good number of department stores on Oxford Street and some of them are even flagship stores for their chains.
 It will take you more than a day to explore Oxford Street, so we advise you to choose which shops you really want to visit before you go so you are not overwhelmed by their diversity.
 You can find the addresses of the shops via online websites like www.the-shops.co.uk/ for instance.
 Here is a list of our favourites:

 • The flagship store of the British brand Topshop, located at the corner of Oxford Street and Regent Street, is touted as the world's largest clothing store.